bobcat33/sublime-python-terminal/README.md

 - I have set up and tested this process on Windows 10 however I believe it should work on other operating systems.

 - When using the build it may create a folder called `__pycache__` in the running file's location.
-If you know of method that avoids this, let me know in the discussions page :)
+If you know of a method that avoids this, let me know in the discussions page :)

 - I have not extensively tested this build.
 If you encounter any problems please comment on the discussions page and I will see what I can do to help.